Something’s Fishy in Essex

 We first attempted to have our quaint lunch at the famous Griswold Inn but learned that they were only offering Sunday buffet brunch which required a wait.
 Boy that crackling fire smelled good and it sure was quaint… But waits and buffets don’t match well with a baby boy.
 So… On to the trains!
 We walked on down to the river and the museum and reveled in the beautiful day.
 There was hardly any wind here, just a few miles inland, so Damian was fine taking in the sights of the historic town.

 It felt really cool giving the woman at the front desk the free passes, which I did with a smug, “I am better than everyone else here” flair.
 We went straight upstairs to what promised to be a huge and intricate train set up.
-Or not.
+Maybe.

 What we found was a smallish room with a 25 foot by 6 foot train table, with about 4 trains traveling oval tracks and no topography at all.
 Note to Model Holiday Train designers: We fans need a mountain and a tunnel at the least!
 Before I studied the tracks, I wandered around the room; there was scant historical information but rather just a bunch of old prints and pictures for sale.
 (This is not indicative of the museum as a whole, which is quite enjoyable.)